 Now, your ideals do not have to be as big and grand as Barnes's or Terry's, but you do need to start 'living on purpose' and not just coast along.

-The Mind Map above illustrates a ten step process to get you to live on purpose.
+The Mind Map above illustrates a ten step process to get you to live on purpose and Mind Mapping your purpose.

 The PDF download is an expanded version of the Mind Map in the article and contains numerous questions for you to answer.
 I suggest you print the Mind Map and answer the questions directly on the Mind Map.
 You will then have a one page overview of your 'living on purpose' maturity.